 - Extra-virgin olive oil

-- 2. Remove the loose, papery outer skin from the garlic head and cut about 1/2 inch off the top to expose the cloves.
-Place the garlic head on an 8-inch square of aluminum foil and drizzle the olive oil over the top of the cloves.
-Fold up the foil sides and seal to make a packet, leaving a little space at the top for steam to escape.
-Grill over indirect medium heat until the cloves are soft, 30 to 45 minutes, depending on their size.
+- 2. Remove the loose, papery outer skin from the head of garlic and cut about 1/2 inch off the top to expose the cloves.
+Place the garlic head on an 8-inch square of aluminum foil and drizzle with olive oil.
+Fold up the foil around the garlic and seal to make a packet, leaving a little space at the top for steam to escape.

-- 3. Remove the foil packet from the grill and let cool.
-Squeeze the papery husks to release the cloves into a bowl.
+- 5. Squeeze the papery husks to release the cloves into a bowl.
 Using the back of a fork, mash the garlic together with the remaining garlic butter ingredients.
 Cover and refrigerate until ready to serve.

 - Grill the New York strip steaks

-- 6. Divvy the garlic butter into 4 equal-size portions and dollop it on top of each steak.
+- 10. Divvy the garlic butter into 4 equal-size portions and dollop it on top of each steak.
+Originally published June 5, 2001.

 Recipe Testers Reviews

-My husband is slightly apprehensive when it comes to compound butter with steak because he loves steak grilled without embellishment.
-Well, turns out he loves this one, too, as do I!
+My husband was slightly apprehensive when it comes to compound butter with steak because he loves steak grilled without embellishment.
+Well, turns out he loves steak with this roasted garlic butter, too, as do I!